LSE-ME204/me204-2024-project-jesatuts2/README.md

 4. If running on VSCode, clone this repository and activate the corret environemnt every time you are running a notebook.

-5. Go through each of the notebooks under the `notebooks` ffolder, read and then run.
+5. Go through each of the notebooks under the `notebooks` folder, read and then run.

 ## What you will find